This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 When the design is finished cutting, the logo light will blink again.
 Press the blinking light and your mat will unload from the machine.

-Carefully peel back the iron-on to remove from the cutting mat.
+Carefully peel back the iron-on to remove it from the cutting mat.

 Weed the Design

-Weeding means to remove the excess material you don’t want from your design.
+Weeding means removing the excess material you don't want from your design.
 In this case, we are only keeping the words, but for some projects, you want to keep the negative design.

 The weeding tools are super helpful in picking up the iron-on so that you can remove it from the backing sheet.